stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

               1,Finn,human,2,Jake,dog,3,Bubblegum,princess
               ```

-              Stitch's MySQL, Oracle, and PostgreSQL integrations use JSON schema validation to ensure that values in log messages are attributed to the correct fields when data is loaded into your destination.
+              Stitch's Microsoft SQL Server, MySQL, Oracle, and PostgreSQL integrations use JSON schema validation to ensure that values in log messages are attributed to the correct fields when data is loaded into your destination.
 For this reason, schema changes in a source - whether it's changing a column's data type or re-ordering columns - will cause an extraction error to occur.

               If the column order or data types of a source table change in any capacity, the integration will not persist new or updated records that use this updated schema, as it does not have a means of attributing values to their proper columns based on the ordinal set when compared to the expected schema that was previously detected.